adelebrgx/news-cast/README.md

 # NewsCast
-This project was designed during Full-Stack development course.
-It is was developped as an end of term assignement for an Android Mobile Development Course.
+This project was designed during a Full-Stack development course.
+It is was developped as an end of term assignment for an Android Mobile Development Course.

 ## Functionnalities
 This application fetches news from the news api https://newsapi.org/ .
 By opening the app you fetch the last articles available on the platform.
 You can choose from which source you get the news displayed.